 For years Dickerson has taught and counseled troubled youth and adults.
 He has spoken frequently at schools, and in jails and prisons.
 He is a former Boston Public School teacher and a former adjunct college instructor.
 He is a former chaplain for the Boston Police Department and a former member of the National Chaplains’ Association.

-Dickerson and his wife of thirty-six years, Luella, founded Greater Love Tabernacle in 1989.
+Dickerson and his wife of thirty-nine years, Luella, founded Greater Love Tabernacle in 1989.
 Over his twenty-seven years of pastoring, he has assisted in the establishment of other churches and ministries.

 Since 2001 he has served as an overseer for other pastors and ministry leaders under Restoration Ministries.